mandarpriya/Climate-Analysis/README.md

 # This repository contains R code and data for climate and drought analysis, including:
 - SPEI and SPI index estimation
 - Time Series Plots for SPEI and SPI Indices ( monthly & annual)
-- R program has been used for the full analysis
-- Temperature analysis (Average Temperature, Maximum Temperature and Minimum Temperature) based on Annual , Monthly and Seasonality.
+- Temperature analysis (Average Temperature, Maximum Temperature) based on Annual , Monthly and Seasonality.
 - I will be adding Precipitation plots ( Annual and Seasonal)
 - Palmers drought index will be added to have the complete analysis of Climate and Droughts.